| Roadmap for a National Targeted Melanoma Screening Program |

 | Tailoring melanoma prevention, early detection and treatment strategies using personal risk |

 The team leads several projects that evaluate tailored approaches to patient care and cancer control that take into account individuals’ risk factors and health system factors.
-The Tailored Surveillance Project is evaluating the implementation of personalised melanoma risk assessment and tailored patient education and skin surveillance in the dermatology clinics at three major melanoma centres (Melanoma Institute Australia, Royal Prince Alfred Hospital, Westmead Hospital).
-The study is supported by a pilot and seed funding grant from Sydney Catalyst.
-We recently completed the Melanoma Genomics Managing Your Risk Study, a NHMRC-funded randomised controlled trial (#1129822) in which 1,025 Australians took part.
+The Tailored Surveillance Project is evaluating the implementation of personalised melanoma risk assessment and tailored patient education and skin surveillance in the dermatology clinics.
+We previously completed the Melanoma Genomics Managing Your Risk Study, a NHMRC-funded randomised controlled trial in which 1,025 Australians took part.
 This study evaluated the impact of providing personal genomic melanoma risk information on skin cancer prevention and early detection behaviours, and psychosocial, ethical and economic outcomes.
 The team also has expertise in developing, validating and prospectively evaluating melanoma risk prediction tools to better identify, treat and follow-up people with melanoma or at high risk of developing melanoma.

 |